hopsoft/trix_embed/README.md

 # Trix Embed

-A Stimulus controller to safely embed external media in the Trix editor.
+Take control over what external links and embedded media is permitted in the Trix editor.

+## Features

+### Allow/Block Lists

+Configure allow and/or block lists for external links and embedded media in your Trix editors.

+- allowed link hosts
+- blocked link hosts
+- allowed media hosts
+- blocked media hosts

+_You can use wildcards `*` in any of the above lists._

+__Block lists have precendence.__

 ## Setup